ryanoasis/nerd-fonts/contributing.md

 ## How to contribute

-Work In Progress, for now the minimum:

 * Fork the project from the `master` branch and submit a Pull Request (PR)
   * Explain what the PR fixes or improves
   * Screenshots for bonus points
 * Use sensible commit messages
   * If your PR fixes a separate issue number, include it in the commit message
+* Use a sensible number of commit messages as well
+  * e.g. Your PR should not have 100s of commits

 ## Steps for adding a new font or removing an existing font

-* For removal of font skipt to Step #4
+* For removal of a font skip to [Step #4](#4-run-build-scripts)

 ### 1. Verify license
 * Check the license even allows the font to be modified and shared